Nair-Meera/Rock-Paper-Scissors/README.md

 if (player == scissors) and (computer == scissors); tie

-#Details of comments are provided on each line of code.
+#Details are provided on each line of code.